What is GPA? Meaning, Formula and Examples

 Is higher GPA better?

-Is GPA the same in all countries?
+Is GPA the same worldwide?

 About this Calculator